 - Related: TSD Conference Day 3 in Photos

-Presenter Dianna Gates, a physical therapist at Caddo Parish Schools in Shreveport, Louisiana, reported during the Monday session that the number of sports teams available to these students are increasing nationwide.
+Presenter Dianna Gates, a physical therapist at Caddo Parish Schools in Shreveport, Louisiana, reported during the Monday session that the number of sports teams available to these students is increasing nationwide.
 Gates discussed the American Association of Adapted Sports Programs and progress being made nationwide for the athletes.

 Joining her was Doug Garner, assistant director of recreation at the University of Texas at Arlington, who recently returned from transporting over 30 wheelchair athletes to a national basketball tournament.